Personalised Therapeutics‘What is pharmacogenetics and personalised medicine?’

 Aim and focus

-The ultimate of aim of the research program is the optimization of drug treatment for patients with cancer or rheumatoid arthritis.
-More effective and safer drug therapy is achieved by individualization and by use of genetic biomarkers.
-The focus of the research programme is the discovery of genetic biomarkers that are related to individual drug response.
-In addition, the programme aims to develop algorithms that include genetic and non-genetic markers that can be readily translated to daily clinical practice.
-To achieve these research ambitions we have formed a group of experts that covers the required fields within the field of clinical pharmacology: pharmacogenomics, pharmacokinetics, pharmacodynamics, pharmacometrics and bio-analytics.
+It is our goal to optimize drug treatment of the patient by personalising the dose and drug selection based on a better understanding of the genetic variation that is causal for the inter-patient variability in drug response.
+We also aim to develop models that include genetic and non-genetic markers that can be readily implemented in daily clinical practice.
+To achieve these research ambitions we have formed a group of experts that covers the required fields within the area of clinical pharmacology, pharmacogenomics, human genetics, pharmacokinetics, pharmacodynamics, pharmacometrics, bio-informatics and bio-analytics.
 This combination of expertise allows the successful identification of genetic biomarkers for drug response while the clinical environment enables prompt translation to patient care.

 Position in international context

-There is a strong collaboration with departments and (inter) national institutions involved in Medical Oncology (LUMC, VUMC, Radboud UMC, Erasmus MC, AMC, UMCG), Rheumatology (LUMC, Radboud UMC), Pharmacogenomics research (Stanford University, St. Jude Children's Research Hospital, Shenyang Medical University, Erasmus MC, Radboud UMC, Netherlands Cancer Institute), Human Genetics (Leiden Genome Technology Center, LUMC Medical Statistics, LUMC Human Genetics, LUMC Clinical Genetics, Radboud UMC Human Genetics) and Population Pharmacokinetic/Pharmacodynamic modelling (Leiden Amsterdam Centre for Drug Research, Uppsala Universitet).
-In addition, Translational Drug Discovery and Development is one of the research profiles of the University of Leiden and is led by the chair of the IPOR programme.
+There is a strong and long standing collaboration with departments and (inter) national institutions involved in Medical Oncology (LUMC, VUMC, Radboud UMC, Erasmus MC, AMC, UMCG, CRO Aviano, University of Chicago), Pharmacogenomics research (Stanford University, St. Jude Children's Research Hospital, the Mayo Clinic Center for Individualized Medicine, Riken Center for Genomic Medicine, Erasmus MC, Radboud UMC, Netherlands Cancer Institute, Karolinska Institute, Royal University Hospital Liverpool), Human Genetics (Leiden Genome Technology Center, LUMC Medical Statistics, LUMC Human Genetics, LUMC Clinical Genetics, Radboud UMC Human Genetics) and Population Pharmacokinetic/Pharmacodynamic modelling (Leiden Amsterdam Centre for Drug Research, Uppsala University, Institute for Clinical Pharmacology in Stuttgart).

 Content / highlights / achievements